 We asked hundreds of association executives and membership managers about their membership onboarding questions.
-We will share our answer to the top 12 most common questions here!
+We will share our top member onboarding tips that answer the top 12 most common questions here!

 1. What is the best time to check in with new members?

 Right away.
 Immediately upon purchase of membership.
 Your new members purchased their membership because they see value in it.
-Meet them half-way with a warm welcome that includes helpful onboarding information.
+Meet them halfway with a warm welcome that includes helpful onboarding information.
 Helping them find their footing through your member benefits will make a huge difference in their engagement trajectory as a member.
+This is topmost in the onboarding tips you need to enhance your member experience.

 2. What’s the best approach to successfully onboard a hybrid membership with corporate and individual members?